-10 For instance, the relationship between Tobin's Q and firm investment and the wealth effects on household consumption, considered even in a model with a complete financial market, do not themselves generate richer dynamics than they do in a model with an incomplete financial market.
+^{10.} For instance, the relationship between Tobin's Q and firm investment and the wealth effects on household consumption, considered even in a model with a complete financial market, do not themselves generate richer dynamics than they do in a model with an incomplete financial market.

-11 In such cases, the value of a firm does not depend on its capital structure (the Modigliani-Miller Theorem).
+^{11.} In such cases, the value of a firm does not depend on its capital structure (the Modigliani-Miller Theorem).

-In theory, the objective function of monetary policy (or the welfare loss function) in an economy with financial market imperfections may include variables other than inflation and the output gap (the gap between the actual and efficient output).12 As the formal welfare loss function in an economy with financial market imperfections has not been discussed thoroughly in existing work, we assume a priori that it depends on the variance of inflation and the output gap.
+^{12.} In the environment considered here, efficient output is the level of output in the absence of financial market imperfections and price rigidities.
+Natural output, on the other hand, is the level of output in the presence of financial market imperfections but in the absence of price rigidities.
+Equilibrium (or actual) output is then the level of output in the presence of both financial market imperfections and price rigidities.
+The gap between efficient and natural output reflects both short-run distortions from financial market imperfections and long-run formal welfare loss function in an economy with financial market imperfections has not been discussed thoroughly in existing work, we assume a priori that it depends on the variance of inflation and the output gap.
 In other words, we assume that the welfare loss function takes the same form where financial markets are perfect.13 However, even if we assume the same objective function as with no financial market imperfections, the desirable form of monetary policy may vary.
 In particular, we need to bear in mind that in the presence of financial market imperfections, a policy that aims at minimizing distortions arising from price rigidities may not be the best policy to deal with the distortions from financial market imperfections.
-Monetary policy may then face a tradeoff between stabilizing inflation and the output gap because of its overcapacity in coping with multiple short-run distortions with a single policy instrument.
+Monetary policy may then face a trade-off between stabilizing inflation and the output gap because of its overcapacity in coping with multiple short-run distortions with a single policy instrument.
 Moreover, when the movements in asset prices closely relate to the distortions in economic activity arising from financial market imperfections it may be desirable for the monetary authority to take account of these when making decisions on monetary policy.
-We stress that this argument remains, even if the stabilization of asset prices were not explicitly included in the objective function of monetary policy (or the welfare loss function of the
+We stress that this argument remains, even if the stabilization of asset prices were not explicitly included in the objective function of monetary policy (or the welfare loss function of the economy).14